jzc9307/Yariko/README.md

 Have an idea for Yariko?

-Open an issue describing:
+Open a feature request and describe:

 * What you want to add
+* How the feature would work
 * Why it would be useful
-* How you imagine it working
 * Any examples or references

-Anime character suggestions are welcome too. 🌸
+Anime and character suggestions are welcome. 🌸

 ---

+# 🔒 Security

+Please **do not** publish:

+* Discord bot tokens
+* API keys
+* Database credentials
+* Private configuration
+* User data

+If you discover a security vulnerability, avoid posting sensitive information publicly in an issue.

+---

 # 📜 License

-Yariko is currently distributed under the **Unlicense**.
+Yariko is released under the **Unlicense**.

 See [`LICENSE`](LICENSE) for the complete license text.